This programme consists of 8 taught subjects (1 compulsory, 2 core and 5 elective subjects), 2 DBA Residentials, and a DBA Thesis.

 Attendance at the 2 DBA Residentials is compulsory.

-DBA Residential 2 (MM692) is a research workshop held normally in May / June after students have completed at least 6 of the required taught subjects.
+DBA Residential 2 (MM692) is a research workshop held normally in May/June after students have completed all the required subjects.
 The main purpose of this workshop is to give students an opportunity to present their thesis proposals and to prepare them for writing the theses.

 Students must pass the compulsory subject, 2 core subjects and at least 3 elective subjects before beginning their theses.
-They integrate and apply what they have learned to critically and rigorously examine a topic of interest in the field of business or management.
-They are challenged to make an important contribution and / or provide innovative insights into the practice of management.
+They integrate and apply what they have learned to critically and rigorously examine topics of interest in the field of business or management.
+They are challenged to make an important contribution and/or provide innovative insights into the practice of management.

-Not all subjects will be offered during the 3-year DBA study, subject to factors such as staff availability, student enrolment, programme resources and so on.
+Normally, each subject will be offered once during the 3-year study.
+However, subject to factors such as staff availability, student enrolment, programme resources and so on, not all subjects will be offered during the 3-year study.
+And, registration is subject to the availability of quota.